ICTU/quality-time/docs/src/usage.md

 Currently, changing the type of the subject does not affect what you can do with the subject.
 ```

-To change the name of the subject, simply type the new name in the "Subject name" field and hit enter.
+To change the title or subtitle of the subject, simply enter a new title and/or subtitle in their respective fields.

+The "{index}`Comment <pair: Comment;Subject>`" field can be used to describe the subject, or any other information.
+HTML and URLs are supported.
+The entered comments are shown between the subject title and the table with metrics.

 #### Deleting subjects